 Solid — Model a complete solid element with geometry, inertia, and color.
 This block can automatically compute the moments of inertia, products of inertia, and center of mass based on the solid geometry and mass or mass density.
 During simulation, Mechanics Explorer renders the solid using the geometry and color specified.

 Inertia — Model only the inertial properties of a solid element.
 You must specify the moments of inertia, products of inertia, and center of mass explicitly.
 During simulation, Mechanics Explorer identifies the center of mass using the inertia icon .

-As an example, consider the model shown in the figure.
-The model contains two Solid blocks, labeled Link A and Link B. The reference frame port of Link A connects directly to the World Frame block.
+The figure shows an example.
+The model shown contains two Solid blocks, labeled Link A and Link B. The reference frame port of Link A connects directly to the World Frame block.
 Its reference frame is therefore coincident with the World frame.

-The reference frame port in Link B connects to the follower frame port in the Rigid Transform block.
-This block applies a spatial transform between its base frame, coincident with the World frame, and its follower frame, coincident with the Link B reference frame.
-The Link B reference frame is therefore offset from the World frame.
+The reference frame port of Link B connects to the follower frame port of the Rigid Transform block.
+This block applies a spatial transform between the World frame the reference frame of the Link B block.
+The spatial transform translates and/or rotates the two frames relative to each other.